SocialSeismometer/Twittermoto/README.md

 # Twittermoto
-Python code for collecting and analysing tweets, and detecting earthquakes
+Python code for collecting and analysing tweets, and detecting earthquakes.

 # Installation